hcp4715/dockerHDDM/README.md

 # A HDDM docker image

-This is dockerHDDM github repo `hddm:0.8`: Python 3.8.8, HDDM 0.8.0.
-This version is more stable with classic HDDM functions for both amd64 and arm64.
+This is dockerHDDM github repo `hddm:0.9.8`: Python 3.8.8, HDDM 0.9.8.
+This version is a more versatile version compatible for both amd64 and arm64.

 In the `OfficialTutorial` folder, you can look for [official jupyter notebooks from HDDM](http://ski.clps.brown.edu/hddm_docs/tutorial.html) that have been tested and verified to work.